opomeroy26/opomeroy26/README.md

 ### Hi there 👋

+My name is Olivia Pomeroy and I'm a Fullstack Software Engineer.
+With a background in Psychology and working with high-risk adolescents, I became passionate about programming after repetative frustrating experiences using electronic medical record software.
+It was then I started loving coding, as it allowed me to incorporate creativity and problem solving to create a better user experience!

 <!--
 **opomeroy26/opomeroy26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->